Next Practice Offering

 Cost

-This year’s dharma theme will be the Three Characteristics, also known as the "Three Marks of Existence": are impermanence (anicca), suffering or dissatisfaction (dukkha), and not-self or selflessness (anatta).
+This year’s dharma theme will be the Three Characteristics, also known as the "Three Marks of Existence": impermanence or inconsistency (anicca), suffering or dissatisfaction (dukkha), and not-self or selflessness (anatta).
 We look forward to practicing with you.

 Insight Dialogue is an interpersonal meditation practiced in direct, face-to-face, heart-to-heart relational contact.
 We will practice together in dyads and small groups with the six meditation guidelines - pause, relax, open, attune to emergence, listen deeply and speak the truth - and explore the power of relationship in awakening.